Learning to touchtype using the Colemak layout

 It was easy to start, I was very passionate about the subject, but it was hard to achieve my goal.

-I targeted 60 WPM (words per minutes) for the end of November.
-I had two months to practice, which should be largely sufficient to find 20 hours of free-time (which is mostly prioritizing).
+I targeted 60 WPM (words per minute) for the end of November.
+I had two months to practice, which should be largely enough to find 20 hours of free-time (which is mostly prioritizing subjects).

 Here is my seinfeld calendar: